wmyers/nodejs-jwt-authentication-sample/README.md

 # NodeJS JWT Authentication sample

-Cloned from https://github.com/auth0/nodejs-jwt-authentication-sample.
+Forked from https://github.com/auth0/nodejs-jwt-authentication-sample.
 Modified to only allow CORS access from http://localhost:8080

 This is a NodeJS API that supports username and password authentication with JWTs and has APIs that return Chuck Norris phrases.
 How awesome is that?